Medina, New York: History

 Joseph Ellicott, the agent of the Holland Land Company, once owned land that encompassed part of the village, purchased from the Holland Land Company.
 With the opening of the Erie Canal through Medina, the village enjoyed more trade and business associated with freight and passengers on canal boats.

 The Village of Medina was incorporated March 3, 1832, creating an entity contained within the two towns of Ridgeway and Shelby.
 The charter of incorporation called for five Trustees to be elected as village officials.
 That same year the first printing press was set up in the village and the first newspaper published, The Medina Herald.

 In 1852, the railroad arrived in Medina and passenger service quickly became popular.

 Early Industry

 Medina's first known industry was an ashery.
 The area was mostly covered in trees and brush when Ebenezer Mix was assigned to survey the area.
 Clearing the area would have been necessary for the village to be laid out and the Erie Canal built.
 An ashery would convert hardwood ash into lye or other usable products.
 Most of these industries would rely on the Erie Canal for their transportation needs.

 Mills

 Medina had a variety of mills over the years.
 Grain and flour mills were very important to the area and built as early as 1830.
-Two stave mills existed in the 1870's, producing wood strips for the production of barrels.
+Two stave mills existed in the 1870s, producing wood strips for the production of barrels.
 A Cloth mill also existed for a time though exactly when is not known.
 Saw mills were used for creating rough lumber and finished boards for other local industry.